-Revenue model of Lyft also includes a newly started self-driving platform that provides bikes and scooters services for the last-mile commute.
-To maximize its revenue, the company has partnered with other companies Like Aptive and Waymo to provide autonomous driving experience to the riders.
+The revenue model of Lyft also includes a newly started self-driving platform that provides bikes and scooters services for the last-mile commute.
+To maximize its revenue, the company has partnered with other companies Like Aptive and Waymo to provide autonomous driving experiences to the riders.

-Here we have curated a list of updated year wise revenue generation of the Lyft.
+Here we have curated a list of updated year-wise revenue generation of Lyft.
 Despite its progressive revenue generation over the years, Lyft hasn’t managed to generate a net profit and like its arch-rival Uber, the company is losing a big chunk of money.

 How Lyft Business Model Differs From the Uber Business Model?

 Those who want to invest in the Ridesharing business must know the difference between the Uber business model and the Lyft business model.